drehimself/dotfiles/README.md

 If you want to share your dotfiles, check out [this article here](https://opensource.com/article/19/3/move-your-dotfiles-version-control) which explains how to do it.

+I've also added my Visual Studio Code settings, keybindings and snippets which you can find in the `vscode` folder.

 ## Inspiration

 Looking at other people's dotfiles can give you ideas that you can incorporate into your setup.
 Here are some that I've looked into: